 Gears can be necessary but carrying a backpack for a short ride isn’t something I would do.
 A water bottle, gloves, and helmets are more than adequate.
 With that being said, let’s have a look at some of the best carbon bottle cages if you want to shave a little weight by upgrading to carbon fiber cages.

-Comparison of 6 best water bottle cages in 2019
+Comparison of 6 best bike water bottle cage in 2021

 Anjoy Ultra Light Full Carbon Fiber